-On Day 3, you will focus on vocabulary and creating dialogues (oral and written) and will have students do other activities that you choose.
+On Day 3, you will focus on vocabulary and comprehension of key ideas and will have students do other activities that you choose.

-VOCABULARY
+VOCABULARY: Synonyms

 After three experiences with the story, students will be ready to develop their vocabularies further, using words from the story as a foundation.
 This synonym activity is for that purpose.
 (You may wish to work with words other than the words suggested here.)